sayeed1999/Sayeed.NETCore.DataProtection/README.md

 # Sayeed.NETCore.DataProtection

-Sayeed.NETCore.DataProtection is a library that provides a helpful class for hiding sensitive properties within a C# object, even if they are nested within other objects or arrays.
+`Sayeed.NETCore.DataProtection` is a library that provides a helpful class for hiding sensitive properties within a C# object of pre-defined type, even if they are nested within other objects or arrays.
 This library allows you to go through an object and its nested structures, like sub-objects and lists, to find any properties with sensitive keywords in their names.

-The class uses a default array of sensative keywords i.e ```"pass", "secret", "key", "pwd", "token"```.
+The class uses a default array of sensative keywords i.e ```{ "pass", "secret", "key", "pwd", "token" }```.
 Once identified, the values of these properties are replaced with ```null```, ensuring that the sensitive information is hidden.
 It's a convenient tool to protect important data, such as passwords or tokens, in your application.

 ## Features